egfx/Web-Cloud-File-Magager/README.md

-Web Cloud File Manager is a minimilist MVC boilerplate using AngularJS, AJAX and a PHP backend:
+Web Cloud File Manager is a minimilist MVC boilerplate using AngularJS and a PHP backend:

 This simple sample app consumes it's own repository and displays it back to the end user.